OpenLiberty/ci.gradle/docs/prepareConfig.md

 - Creating a mock Liberty server structure for language server integration

 **What this task does:**
-1. Creates a mock Liberty server structure in `build/tmp/wlp/usr/servers/{serverName}/`
+1. Creates a mock Liberty server structure in `build/tmp/liberty-var-cache/wlp/usr/servers/{serverName}/` (configurable)
 2. Copies all configuration files (server.xml, bootstrap.properties, server.env, jvm.options, etc.) to the mock server
 3. Generates `liberty-plugin-config.xml` pointing to the mock server structure